jbderoo/MOF_in_CJ/README.md

 ### scXRD_to_PXRD: ###
   Example of how the data collected (images in results/) is turned into a pXRD plot for comparison.
 This specific example is the 90 degree rotation analysis.
 Included are images and scripts for doing the CuBTC and UiO-67 analysis in their respective directories.
 These scripts rely on the Fabio package (https://pypi.org/project/fabio/).
 I only use it to extract the data from the .img files, I could not get their automatic integration tools to work properly for me (likely user error).
 I wrote my own, they're found in xrd_tools.py, which is found in each of these subdirectories.

+  To help explain the idea of azimuthal integration (especially if the paper description and still image wasn't clear), I've prepared this gif.
+As we start in the center of the image and walk outwards, we average the radius.
+We can the convert this distance from the center to a literal, physical distance, then use Brag's law and geometry to compute a 2theta.
+We then can compare this computed, extracted pXRD to the expected pXRD to verify our material of interest is actually present (CuBTC!).

 ![Azimuthal Integration](images/aziint_compressed.gif "Azimuthal Integration GIF")